Finteckinfo/FinPro/docs/whitepaper/FIN_WHITEPAPER.md

    - a governance token?
 2. What is the **final distribution** and **vesting** plan?
 3. Is there a treasury?
 Who controls it (multisig signers)?
-4. If you claim a “peg”, what is the actual enforcement mechanism?
+4. If you claim a "peg", what is the actual enforcement mechanism?

+**Authored by Llakterian**